labeveryday/auto-hue/README.md

 # auto-hue

-Script is used to control my Phillips Hue lights settings for my YouTube videos
+Script is used to control my Phillips Hue lights settings for my YouTube videos.

+Documentation on lights coming soon